 - After getting this drug, you must continue to isolate and do other things to control infection.
 Wear a mask, social distance, do not share personal items, clean and disinfect high touch surfaces, and wash hands often as you have been told by your doctor.

 - You may need to have more than 1 dose of this drug.

 - Tell your doctor if you are pregnant, plan on getting pregnant, or are breast-feeding.
 You will need to talk about the benefits and risks to you and the baby.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
 Rarely, some allergic reactions have been life-threatening.

-- Fast or slow heartbeat, dizziness, passing out, weakness, anxiety, confusion, or change in eyesight or hearing.
+- Fast heartbeat, dizziness or passing out, upset stomach or throwing up, fever or chills, chest pain, sweating, flushing, muscle pain or feeling tired or weak.
 These may be other signs of an allergic reaction or other type of reaction.

 - Signs of infection where this drug was given.
 This includes oozing, heat, swelling, redness, or pain.